ava-labs/teleporter/contracts/validator-manager/README.md

 ### `ValidationUptimeMessage`

-Description: Issued by the P-Chain in order to provide validator uptime to the Subnet to calculate staking rewards
+Description: Issued by the Subnet in order to provide validator uptime to the Subnet to calculate staking rewards

-Signed by: P-Chain
+Signed by: Subnet
+Consumed by: Validator Manager contract

 Specification: